Mitch's Btown Blog

 Herbert Buffum

 It was first recorded in 1930 by the Vaughan Happy Two, but did not become a hit until it was recorded later that year by Rev. F.W.
 McGee.
-McGee’s recording is upbeat, rythmic (with intense backbeat clapping), dual lead vocals, jazz instrumentation, and gospel intensity.
+McGee’s recording is upbeat, rhythmic (with intense backbeat clapping), dual lead vocals, jazz instrumentation, and gospel intensity.
 Sara Carter said she heard it while visiting L.A. (home to both Baffum and McGee) in the late 30’s, and adapted it for the Carter family’s last recording session in 1941.
 Most other versions came from this recording, with the exception of Turk Murphy & His Jazz Band and Hank Locklin & His Rocky Mountain Playboys, (see below for details and recordings.)

 The Carter Family seems to have dropped the II chord in their version, and slowed it down, making it perhaps more country?
 They also rewrote the second verse, incorporating the tercet: “Into that city fair, With fifty miles of elbow room, On either side to spare”, and reprising the line “Where the flowers ever bloom” as “Where the fairest flowers bloom”.
 But the rest is Sara Carter’s folk process.